beckoningstranger/pp2-mines/README.md

   [Back to top](<#contents>)

-### __Playing Field__
+### Playing Field

   * On the playing field there is a circle arrow at the top left.
 By clicking it, users can quickly restart their games.
 This is essential because clicking a mine and losing in the process is such a frequent part of the game.
   * The timer starts counting as soon as a game is started.
 It only stops once the player either loses or wins.
-    * The ^_^ emoji indicates that the game is still going on.
-It temporarily changes to O_O when the player is clicking a mine, which conveys a certain tension as every click is potentially the end of the game.
-Once players lose it changes to X_X indicating that the player is dead and to d^_^b to indicate a double thumbs up, acknowledging the player's feat.
+  * The ^\_^ emoji indicates that the game is still going on.
+It temporarily changes to O\_O when the player is clicking a mine, which conveys a certain tension as every click is potentially the end of the game.
+Once players lose, it changes to X\_X indicating that the player is dead and to d^\_^b when they win to indicate a double thumbs up, acknowledging the player's feat.
 All of this was heavily inspired by the original game that had a graphical emoji with similar expressions.
   * The mines counter shows the number of mines players have left to find.
-Every time a player marks a square as minend by right-clicking or long-pressing it, the counter goes down.
-As in the original game, it is not a clear indicator of whether the marked square really contain mines, it does not perform a check.
-It simply serves as an indicator of the players progress and can help with decisions late in the game when the player can evaluate how many mines are in the last remaining squares.
+Every time a player marks a square as mined by right-clicking or long-pressing it, the counter goes down.
+As in the original game, it is not a clear indicator of whether the marked squares really contain mines, it does not perform a check.
+It simply serves as an indicator of the player's progress and can help with decisions late in the game when the player can evaluate how many mines are in the last remaining squares.
 This can be helpful.
   * The off button allows players to navigate back to the main menu.
   * Every square on the playing field has a hover effect and an active effect for more feedback.
   * The numbers that players reveal by clicking or tapping squares are color-coded to help players make faster decisions.
-    * When a game is lost, the background of the playing field will turn red, when the players wins it turns green.
+  * When a game is lost, the background of the playing field will turn red, when the player wins, it turns green.
 This is different from the original game but gives additional feedback.
   * When the game ends, all mines are revealed as their squares will show in black.

   ![Playing Field: Easy Difficulty](/assets/readme-images/easy_difficulty.jpg)
   ![Players wins](/assets/readme-images/win.jpg)